DavidCis/Final-project/README.md

 * [Historical Data](https://mx.investing.com/commodities/crude-oil-historical-data)

-I got 90% of my data from investing.com, is a website where you can watch all the stock marcket in real time, it has the data from commodities to criptocurrency.
+I got 90% of my data from investing.com, is a website where you can analyse all the stock marcket in real time, it has data from commodities to criptocurrency.
-All data were clean but i wanted just the prices columns and dates to start running and testing the time-series regresions.
+All data was clean but i only wanted the prices of the stock troughout the years to start running and testing the time-series regresions.

 ##
-## AutoRegressive model (Ar)
+## AutoRegressive model (AR)

 An autoregressive (AR) model predicts future behavior based on past behavior.
 It’s used for forecasting when there is some correlation between values in a time series and the values that precede and succeed them.
-This was my first model with very good results, with an error fo 10.43 but the last prediction had a 34.58 point of difference with the real one.
+This was my first model with very good results, with an error of 10.43 but the last prediction had a 34.58 point of difference with the real one.

 ![AR](https://github.com/DavidCis/Final-project/tree/master/Images/ar.png)